gbrembati/terraform-azure/README.md

 3. **azure/vmss**: It creates a Virtual-Machine Scale-Sets to be used as outbound / inbound / east-west protection
 4. **azure/vmss-vpn**: It creates a Virtual-Machine Scale-Sets with the Remote-Access components

-## The project are now in different Repositories
+## Do you want to see more?
 Check out my CloudGuard Native repository here: [gbrembati / GoogleCloudPlatform](https://github.com/gbrembati/terraform-gcp)
 Check out my Google Cloud Platform repository here: [gbrembati / CloudPostureManagement](https://github.com/gbrembati/terraform-cloudguard-native)

-## Do you want to see more?
 Check the Check Point official CloudGuard IaaS repository here: [CheckPointSW / CloudGuardIaaS](https://github.com/CheckPointSW/CloudGuardIaaS)

 ## How do you use these projects?